 History & Art

-This collection of essays examines Black history and visual culture through careful research, critical analysis, and public scholarship.
-The works gathered here reflect the museum’s approach to interpretation—connecting local histories to broader artistic, cultural, and historical conversations.
+We examine Black history and visual culture through careful research, critical analysis, and public scholarship.
+The works gathered here reflect our approach to interpretation—connecting local histories to broader artistic, cultural, and historical conversations.

 History

-Essays examining Black history, cultural memory, and historical narrative across time and place.
+Examining Black cultural memory, and historical narrative across time and place.

 Did Picasso Steal from African Artists?